tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

 The repository [`pinetime-rust-riot`](https://github.com/lupyuen/pinetime-rust-riot) has been configured to work with VSCode.
 Just open the VSCode Workspace [`workspace.code-workspace`](https://github.com/lupyuen/pinetime-rust-riot/blob/master/workspace.code-workspace)

 The VSCode Workspace contains tasks for building and flashing RIOT to PineTime on macOS and Linux.
-See [`.vscode/tasks.json`](https://github.com/lupyuen/pinetime-rust-riot/blob/master/.vscode/tasks.json)
+Refer to the tasks `Build Application` and `Flash Application` in [`.vscode/tasks.json`](https://github.com/lupyuen/pinetime-rust-riot/blob/master/.vscode/tasks.json)

-The VSCode Debugger has been configured to flash and debug RIOT on PineTime with ST-Link.
-See [`.vscode/launch.json`](https://github.com/lupyuen/pinetime-rust-riot/blob/master/.vscode/launch.json)
+The VSCode Debugger (with the [Cortex Debug Extension](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug)) has been configured to flash and debug RIOT on PineTime with [ST-Link v2](https://www.aliexpress.com/wholesale?catId=0&initiative_id=SB_20180924134644&SearchText=st-link+v2&switch_new_app=y).
+See the debugger configuration in [`.vscode/launch.json`](https://github.com/lupyuen/pinetime-rust-riot/blob/master/.vscode/launch.json)

 [Video Demo of VSCode Debugger with RIOT on PineTime](https://youtu.be/U2okd7C8Q2A)